rbonghi/rbonghi.github.io/_robot/04-arvi.md

 ## Limiter tiles

-In the vacuum vessel the FTU use a block of tiles to confine plasma during reaction.
-A Block with 30 tiles arranged with 5 x 6 with weight of 18Kg.
-Usually are removed and substitute with IVROS robot, but this robot must remove only in block.
+In the vacuum vessel, the FTU uses a block of tiles to confine plasma during a reaction.
+A Block with 30 tiles arranged with 5 x 6 with a weight of 18Kg.
+Usually are removed and substitute with an IVROS robot, but this robot must remove only in the block.

 {% include gallery id="FTU-tiles" caption="FTU tiles" %}

-A limiter tile is a parallelepiped block in tungsten where it is placed in center of large size another block with an hole thread with size of $d = 4mm$, in figure above.
-All tiles are mounted in a particular frame and all are fixed in a support on first wall in vacuum vessel.
+A limiter tile is a parallelepiped block in tungsten where it is placed in the center of large size another block with a hole thread with a length of $d = 4mm$, in the figure above.
+All tiles are mounted in a particular frame and are fixed in support on the first wall in the vacuum vessel.
 In table 5.2 are collected all information about tile size and position of box and hole thread.

 | FTU Limiter tile | value | dim. |